Medicare Part A in 2019 & 2020

 - Hospice stays or services, if you have 6 months or less to live.

 - Home health services

-After you’ve met your deductible, you are responsible for hospitalization coinsurance payments according to the following schedule for each benefit period:
+After you’ve met your deductible, you are responsible for hospitalization or mental health inpatient stay coinsurance payments according to the following schedule for each benefit period:

 - First 60 days, $0 coinsurance

 - 91 and beyond, $682 a day (for a lifetime reserve of up to 60 days)

 - After the 60 lifetime reserve days are used up, You pay all costs